sailscastshq/docs.sailscasts.com/docs/pellicule/what-is-pellicule.md

 Pellicule doesn't force you to use a specific build tool.
 It reads your project's existing config — whether that's `vite.config.js`, `rsbuild.config.js`, `config/shipwright.js`, `nuxt.config.ts`, or `quasar.config.js` — and uses the right adapter automatically.
 Standalone projects with no config work too, using the built-in Vite adapter.

-This means Pellicule lives inside your app, not beside it.
-Your video components sit next to your pages and app components, import from them freely, and render with the same aliases and plugins your app uses.
+This means Pellicule can use the same aliases, plugins, and component imports as the rest of your app.
 See [Integrations](/pellicule/integrations) for details.